Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Visa refusals most often occur under Section 214(b) of the Immigration and Nationality Act, which requires applicants to prove that their intent to visit the United States is temporary and non-immigrant in nature.
 A denial does not mean you are permanently barred; however, you must clearly address the reasons before reapplying.
 Below are the issues that most frequently lead to refusal and how they are interpreted by consular officers.

 You can stay up to six months per visit, as determined by the CBP officer at entry.
 If you need more time, you can apply for an extension using Form I-539 before your authorized stay expires.
-Lighthouse can help you prepare the extension package to meet USCIS standards.
+If your goal is to work in the U.S. beyond a temporary visit, Lighthouse can help you identify the right work visa pathway.

-The B1 visa is for short‑term business purposes such as meetings, negotiations, or attending professional events.
-The B2 visa is for tourism, family visits, or medical treatment.
+The B1 visa is for short-term business purposes such as meetings, negotiations, or attending professional events.
+The tourist category covers tourism, family visits, or medical treatment.
 Most travelers receive a combined B1/B2 visa, which allows participation in both business and leisure activities during the same trip.

 Only a limited, non-academic study is permitted.
 You can take short recreational or non-credit courses, but you cannot enroll in a degree, diploma, or credit-bearing program.
 For full-time study in the United States, you'll need an F1 visa issued through a Student and Exchange Visitor Program (SEVP)-certified institution.

-If your previous visa expired within the last 48 months, you may qualify for renewal without an interview.
-Submit a new DS-160, pay the fee, and follow your embassy’s drop-box or courier instructions.
-Lighthouse can review your renewal documents to help avoid common errors.
+If your previous visa expired within the last 48 months, you may qualify for streamlined renewal processing.
+However, as of September 2025, interview waivers have been eliminated for nearly all nonimmigrant visa categories, so most renewal applicants must now attend an in-person interview.
+Submit a new DS-160, pay the fee, and follow your embassy's instructions for scheduling your interview or document submission.

 Overstaying can result in visa cancellation and future entry bans.
 If you need more time, file Form I-539 before your authorized stay ends.
-Lighthouse can assist with extension filings to help maintain lawful status.
+If you're looking to stay in the U.S. for work rather than extending a visitor visa, Lighthouse can help you explore work visa options like the O-1A or H-1B.